saikatdas0790/my-website/src/routes/blog/posts/linux-core-util-commands/index.md

 - `rm` - remove files and directories
 - `ln` - create _hard_ and _symbolic_ links
 - `alias` - create an alias for a command.
 Use `unalias` to remove an _aliased_ command
+- `touch` - create a new file
+- `tar` - used to bundle, compress and uncompress files and folders

 ### `cp`, `mv` & `rm` common arguments